DokFaust/julia/doc/src/manual/parallel-computing.md

 We pass `r` vector to `g_fix` as generating several RGNs is an expensive operation so we do not want to repeat it every time we run the function.

-## @threadcall (Experimental)

-All I/O tasks, timers, REPL commands, etc are multiplexed onto a single OS thread via an event loop.
-A patched version of libuv ([http://docs.libuv.org/en/v1.x/](http://docs.libuv.org/en/v1.x/)) provides this functionality.
-Yield points provide for co-operatively scheduling multiple tasks onto the same OS thread.
-I/O tasks and timers yield implicitly while waiting for the event to occur.
-Calling [`yield`](@ref) explicitly allows for other tasks to be scheduled.

-Thus, a task executing a [`ccall`](@ref) effectively prevents the Julia scheduler from executing any other tasks till the call returns.
-This is true for all calls into external libraries.
-Exceptions are calls into custom C code that call back into Julia (which may then yield) or C code that calls `jl_yield()` (C equivalent of [`yield`](@ref)).

-Note that while Julia code runs on a single thread (by default), libraries used by Julia may launch their own internal threads.
-For example, the BLAS library may start as many threads as there are cores on a machine.

-The [`@threadcall`](@ref) macro addresses scenarios where we do not want a [`ccall`](@ref) to block the main Julia event loop.
-It schedules a C function for execution in a separate thread.
-A threadpool with a default size of 4 is used for this.
-The size of the threadpool is controlled via environment variable `UV_THREADPOOL_SIZE`.
-While waiting for a free thread, and during function execution once a thread is available, the requesting task (on the main Julia event loop) yields to other tasks.
-Note that `@threadcall` does not return till the execution is complete.
-From a user point of view, it is therefore a blocking call like other Julia APIs.

-It is very important that the called function does not call back into Julia.

-`@threadcall` may be removed/changed in future versions of Julia.

 # Multi-Core or Distributed Processing